I Care, We Care 2020

 Unity Day Proclamations

 Nevada PEP is honored to have received three proclamations in honor of Unity Day.
-During this annual event, participants wear and share orange to show that we are together against bullying, and united for kindness, acceptance, and inclusion.
+During this annual event, participants wear and share orange to show that we are together against bullying, and united for kindness.
 We offer our sincere gratitude to the Clark County Commission, City of Henderson and Mayor Debra March, and the City of Reno and Mayor Hillary L. Schieve for recognizing the worthy cause of bullying prevention in the state of Nevada!

 Community Care Gallery